-Left: The narrative is supported by the text “Kim Yong Chol Succeeds in High-Speed Drifting”.
+The narrative is supported by the text “Kim Yong Chol Succeeds in High-Speed Drifting”.

 The tag on the male reads “Occupational Health and Safety”.

-The locomotive proudly bears the DPRK emblem, to reinforce the fact it is made in the country
+The locomotive proudly bears the DPRK emblem, to reinforce the fact it is made in the country.

-The artwork is a piece of theatre, actors frozen in their role, various props and other visual clues all having a function to make the message clear: if you work hard to fill quotas you will live a happy life.
+The Mine ink painting artworks are a piece of theatre.
+They are actors frozen in their roles, with various props and other visual clues which all have a function to make the message clear: if you work hard to fill quotas you will live a happy life.

 The scenes also show the respect the young miners are receiving from their elders.
-In Korea, this is of particular importance, perhaps a vestige of a Confucian past, but certainly in contemporary Korea paying respect to elders is of utmost importance, and for the elders to pay tribute to you is an honour.
+In Korea, this is of particular importance.
+Perhaps a vestige of a Confucian past, but certainly in contemporary Korea paying respect to elders is of utmost importance.
+And for the elders to pay tribute to you is an honour.

-We had this paradox explained to us by a North Korean official that in a work unit, an individual is allowed to be in the vanguard, to show the way forward.
+We had this paradox explained to us by a North Korean official.
+In a work unit, an individual is allowed to be in the vanguard, to show the way forward.
 However, we are pretty sure that the artist is aware that it is more appealing to see an attractive figure receiving adulation, beauty is both consciously and unconsciously linked to goodness, health and therefore success.

 During our filming of the documentary A State of Mind our interview with one of the protagonists Hyon Son, revealed a rebellious independent streak as a young girl.
 She had played truant from school but after being caught her parents and teachers brought her into line “I learnt to sacrifice myself for the group.”

 North Korean leader Kim Jong Il

-The miner in the underground scene strikes a heroic pose, what we would see as slightly affected.
+The miner in the underground scene strikes a heroic pose, which we would see as slightly affected.
 Whereas the chap in the artwork of the team outside the miner in the singlet is shown all muscles.

 Whilst these paintings show the success of the individual and the team it is clear there is a sensual angle.
 Perhaps this is to make the paintings appealing to a younger generation.
-This is a painting clearly made to show a bit of passion, giggles of the girls whispering to each other about how good-looking these men are, rather than how he has fulfilled his task.
+This is a painting made to show a bit of passion, and giggles of the girls whispering to each other about how good-looking these men are, rather than how he has fulfilled his task.